DocNow/roadmap/README.md

 [Documenting the Now](https://www.docnow.io) project.
 It get fleshed out over time as the work proceeds.
 If you have questions or comments please ask over in
 [Slack](https://bit.ly/docnow-slack) or by adding an issue to the [issue tracker](https://github.com/DocNow/roadmap/issues) here on GitHub.
 If you have a specific suggestion for the roadmap, you can also send us a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).

+Our weekly development calls are mostly us catching up on Trello tickets in the last iteration.
+But we do have open calls the first Monday of every month at 2PM ET.
+The purpose here is to socialize some of the things we are working on and to hear from you.
+Please contact [info@docnow.io](mailto:info@docnow.io) for more information on how to join these calls.

 ## 10/2018 - 12/2018

 * Hiring and onboarding